bright/new-www/_posts/2018-02-16-charts-on-android-1.md

 ##### Tune up chart

 You may configure chart behaviour in many ways.
 Default setting allows the user to scale the chart with pinching and scroll it.
-Since our dataset conatains ~700 records let's leave the ability to scale the chart along the axis X and only block the ability to scale it along axis Y. Also remove description from right bottom corner and highlighting values.
+Since our dataset contains ~700 records let's leave the ability to scale the chart along the axis X and only block the ability to scale it along axis Y. Also remove description from right bottom corner and highlighting values by tapping.
 Like that:

 ``` kotlin
 lineChart.description.isEnabled = false